telehash/telehash.github.io/packet.md

 It is only a parsing error when the JSON length is greater than the size of the packet and when the JSON parsing fails.
 When successful, parsers must always return four values:

-* `JSON LENGTH`
+* `JSON LENGTH` - 0 to packet length - 2
-* `JSON OBJECT`
+* `JSON` - undefined, object, or array
-* `BODY LENGTH`
+* `BODY LENGTH` - 0 to packet length - (2 + JSON LENGTH)
-* `BODY BINARY`
+* `BODY` - undefined or binary

 ## JSON

 A length of 0 means there is no JSON included and the packet is all binary (only BODY).
-Parsers should still always return an empty JSON object (`{}`) in this case.

 A length of 1 means there is a single byte value, which must be mapped into a JSON object with the key of "#" and the value an integer from 0 to 255.
-For example, the byte "t" would be the object {"#":116}.
+For example, the byte "t" would be the object `{"#":116}`.

-A length of 2+ means those bytes must be a UTF-8 encoded JSON `object` (not an array or any other bare value).
+A length of 2+ means those bytes must be a UTF-8 encoded JSON object or array (not any bare string/bool/number value).
 If the JSON parsing fails, the parser must return an error.

 ## BODY